 We may earn a fee if you buy via links in this post (at no extra cost to you).
 Learn More

-Some websites say to avoid detergent and heat while others say you need to wash them at a very specific temperature with special microfiber detergent.
+Some websites say to avoid detergent and heat, while others say you need to wash them at a precise temperature with special microfiber detergent.

 To get to the bottom of it, I conducted over 15 hours of research, talked to 5 different professional cleaning companies, and connected with 2 major microfiber brands.

 Based on what I learned from my research, coupled with my own experience, I put this article together to explain, step-by-step, the best way to clean and disinfect microfiber cloths.

 To be crystal clear, this article is NOT about how to clean something with microfiber cloths; it’s about how to clean and disinfect microfiber cloths themselves after cleaning your house with them.

 If you only have a minute, here are the basic steps you need to take to clean and disinfect microfiber cloths.

 - Step 1: Rinse them out with warm water for about 30 seconds to remove the loose dirt and debris.

 - Step 2: Separate the bathroom and kitchen cloths from those used for lighter cleaning to avoid cross-contamination.

 - Step 3: Pre-soak the dirty cloths in a bucket with detergent.
 If certain cloths are especially contaminated, submerge them in boiling water for 5 to 10 minutes before soaking to kill the bacteria.

 - Step 4: Wash the cloths in a washing machine with warm water (140 degrees Fahrenheit is ideal) and detergent.
 Avoid fabric softener.